 These schools are intended primarily for advanced postgraduate students doing doctoral research but are also open to members of the teaching and research staff.
 The purpose is to enable participants to become acquainted with the latest developments in the selected fields of economics, to have the opportunity for study and discussion with two internationally renowned experts in the topics covered, and to meet other young researchers.

 Places are usually available for 25 resident participants.
 Accommodation and meals are provided for the duration of the course although travel expenses should be covered by participants or their institutions.
-Nominations are made through the applicant’s Head of Department and should be supported by a short CV, a reference, and a note on the applicant’s research interests.
+The Society asks that nominations be made through the applicant’s Head of Department and all applications should be supported by a short CV, a reference, and a note on the applicant’s research interests.

 Dates for nominations to be made are provided on this website, the RES newsletter and emailed to University Heads of Economics Departments via CHUDE in October.